Home » National Parks » Epic Adventure: Exploring 5 National Parks on a Texas & New Mexico Road Trip

 Switchbacks descend into the natural entrance of Carlsbad Caverns.

-At Christmas, the park was very overcrowded.
+At Christmas, the park way overcrowded.
 Arriving early was important, as we wanted to place Sage in the kennel.
 This is one of the few national parks with a dog kennel.
 Even though we have a Waggle temperature monitor for the travel trailer, it was nice knowing Sage was with us.
 Dogs are not allowed on trails or in the caverns, so the kennel is great for travelers.
 This way we could spend the entire day underground doing the Natural Entrance self-guided tour of the Big Room and the King’s Palace tour.
 The tours do require a reservation through recreation.gov.
 I recommend purchasing them in advance as they limit the number of visitors per day.

 Hall of Giants Carlsbad Caverns